travelgateX/documentation-site/content/hotelx/concepts/settings.md

 2 - Supplier Settings [Base Settings]
 3 - Query Settings   [HotelX Settings]
 4 - DB Access Settings [Base Settings]
-5 - DB SupplierSettings [Base Settings]
+5 - DB Supplier Settings [Base Settings]
 6 - DB Client Settings [Default Settings]
 7 - DB Group Settings [Default Settings]

-Any field that is empty in one level, is filled with the value of the next level.
+Any field that is empty in one level, will be filled with the value of the next level.

-An special case are input fields specified in Criteria, if one field of criteria are in settings, the value of criteria are the most significant.
-It is mandatory that after the settings heritage flow, each field of DefaultSettings has to be filled, because this settings will be sent to supplier.
+An special case are input fields specified in Criteria, if one field of Criteria are in settings, the value of Criteria are the most significant.
+It is mandatory that after the settings heritage flow, each field of Default Settings has to be filled, because this settings will be sent to supplier.

 ### Where can Settings be applied?